niwciu/LCD_HD44780/ReadMe.md

 - Allows to display strings/chars directly on LCD
 - Allows to put strings/chars in buffer and refresh LCD periodically with buffer content
 - Allows to define custom chars (more than 8) as well as custom char banks where different combination of custom characters can be easily loaded to LCD CGRAM
+- Contain functions for displayin on LCD int values as:
+  - int,
+  - hex,
+  - bin
 - Library has currently predefined LCD types:
   - 2 lines 16 characters (1602)
   - 4 lines 16 characters (1604)